ArcetriAdaptiveOptics/arte/docs/dataelab.rst

-Usually the time series sclass will correspond to a single FITS or numpy file, or to a subsection (like a single FITS extension), but if you have an exotic data layout you can either to the work manually, build a numpy array and pass it to the constructor, or derive your own class from :py:class:`~arte.dataelab.data_loader.DataLoader` for a more structure approach.
+Usually the time series sclass will correspond to a single FITS or numpy file, or to a subsection (like a single FITS extension), but if you have an exotic data layout you can either do the work manually, build a numpy array and pass it to the constructor, or derive your own class from :py:class:`~arte.dataelab.data_loader.DataLoader` for a more structured approach.

 In order to use the analyzer, rather than instantiate it directly, it is better to use its :py:meth:`~arte.dataelab.base_analyzer.BaseAnalyzer.get` method.
 This method